HassanOueini/DataMiningProject/README.md

 # DataMiningProject

-# This project was done for a class in TMU Computer Science.

-# The project was done to showcase skills we learnt during the term of the class

-# My project was done on a dataset of real estate.
-You can find the data in Housing.csv

-# Thank you
+This project was done for a class in TMU Computer Science.
+It  was done to showcase skills we learnt during the term of the class.
+We had to find a data sample online then manipluate the data to showcase its properties via graphs, then estimate a fake sample using regression.
+My choice of data was based around real estate properties with 13 variables.
+The full dataset can be found in the Housing.csv file.